VacCrow/vaccrow.github.io/guides/savages/eden/E9S.md

 + The melee in the danger zone will move to the North inner tile.
 + The ranged in the danger zone will then move to the South inner tile.

-<ins>Players in the North-South axis must stand on the safe side of their tile since **Art of Darkness** will cut their tile in half.</ins>
+<u>Players in the North-South axis must stand on the safe side of their tile since **Art of Darkness** will cut their tile in half.</u>

 Once the cleave happens, everyone will go back to their starting position.
 Then, have everyone move one tile, so the whole party is standing on the inner tiles.